Shivamcse41/Unified-College-Resource-Hub-/README.md

 1. **Sign Up / Login**: Users create an account or login using email and password
 2. **Upload PDF**:
-   - User fills in title and subject
+   - User fills in title and selects the correct branch (Civil, Electrical, Electronics, Mechanical, CSE)
-   - Selects a PDF file (max 10 MB)
+   - Selects a PDF file (max 50 MB)
    - File is uploaded to `notes-private/pending/{noteId}.pdf`
    - A record is created in the `notes` table with status = `pending`
 3. **My Uploads**: Users can see all their uploads and their status